tabrez-syed/mandalivia-astro/requirements/twitter/twitter-script.md

    - Paths outside this directory are not allowed

 3. **Attachment Rules**
-   - Images are attached only to the first tweet in the thread
+   - Images are attached only to the first post in the thread
    - One image per thread
    - Image property in frontmatter is optional